Average American Income (2012 to 2021)

 Though there were slight dips of 0.16 percent in 2013 and 0.92 percent in 2014 respectively, the average American income has actually been increasing steadily in recent years.

 As a matter of fact, the average American salary has risen every year since 2014.
-In the five-year period from 2014 to 2019, it increased by $16,788, which is a 4.77 percent average annual increase and a whopping 26.1 percent overall increase.
+In the five years from 2014 to 2019, it increased by $16,788.
+This marked a 4.77 percent average annual increase and a whopping 26.1 percent overall increase.

-The latest statistics from the BLS show that as of the third quarter of 2020, the median weekly income of all full-time wage and salary American workers was $998.
-This is an eight percent year-over-year increase and a slight 0.7 percent fall from the previous quarter.
+The latest statistics from the BLS show that as of the first quarter of 2021, the median weekly income of all full-time wage and salary American workers was $984.
+This is a 3.7 percent year-over-year increase and a slight 0.1 percent fall from the previous quarter.

-The average American salary varies between genders, with men taking home an average of $1,109, about 22.5 percent more than women’s median weekly income of $905.
+The average American salary varies between genders, with men taking home an average of $1,080 per week, about 20.3 percent more than women’s median weekly income of $898.

 The BLS has cautioned for the data to be interpreted with care.
 It’s important to consider the impact of the coronavirus pandemic on the economy and labor market and the resulting efforts and measures.